luis-a-serrano/AdaptiveMedicine-Wiki/ExperimentsFramework/ModelManagerActor.md

 ##### Delete Event
 A *Delete* event tells the statechart instance to remove the saved references, forcing it to be at an *Uninitialized* state.

-##### Error Event
+##### Error and Reset Events
 An *Error* event always make the instance move to the *Illegal* state as it is produced, for the most past, when a problem arises during the processing of an action.
+The *Reset* event has only meaning when moving out of the *Illegal* state and into the initial state.

 #### Initialized State
 This state implies that the model references produced by a previous *Initialize* event were stored, and therefore the instance is now ready to process requests that make use of said information.